pavan3401/sam-python-example/README.md

 ```

 There are no additional dependencies for this application.
-However, a requirements.txt file is required for AWS SAM.
+However, a requirements.txt file is required for AWS SAM..

 * Run the application
 ```